What the HB2102 Deductibles Law Means for Roofers

 (C) In any other manner assists the insured in avoiding monetary payment of the required insurance deductible.

 (D) An offense under this section is a Class B misdemeanor.

-Under Texas's laws, a Class B misdemeanor is punishable by up to 180 days in jail, a fine of as much as $2,000, or both.
-For example, possession of up to two ounces of marijuana is a Class B misdemeanor.
-(Tex.
-Penal Code Ann. § 12.22 (2019).)
+The punishment terms?
+Under Texas’s laws, a Class B misdemeanor is punishable by up to 180 days in jail, a fine up to $2,000, or both.

-- Applies whether you are promising to waive or if you are actually waving.
+- Applies whether you are promising to waive the deductible or if you are actually waving.

 - Prohibits rebates or credits that will offset all or part of the deductible.